 This event, as well as others that bring together the community of educators and school leaders, supports the 7 C’s.
 Let’s explore how this framework helps build skills and expertise, while addressing the ISTE Standards.

 Have you ever wondered what it’s like to be a part of a professional learning network (PLN) that expands not only beyond your classroom, but also beyond your country or continent?
 By participating in face-to-face and virtual events, actively engaging with educators on social media and creating professional learning communities within your school or district, you can build connections and partnerships.

-Community is a key competency of the ISTE Standards for Educators.
+Community is a key competency of the ISTE Standards.
 Standard 1b encourages educators to “pursue professional interests by creating and actively participating in local and global learning networks.”

 Projects, challenges and ideas tend to be better when we bounce ideas off a colleague, talk through strategies with a partner, learn to compromise with a peer or make decisions as a team.
 By seeking ways to collaborate with other educators, whether they are part of your school or institution or across the globe, you learn and support each other.